 - The console.log() from inside scripts

-You may see the “Could not get any response” message if Postman is unable to connect to your server.
+If Postman is unable to connect to your server, you will probably get the message “could not get a response.”
 To check if you’re having connectivity issues, try opening your server address in a web browser.
 If you’re able to open it in your browser then potential issues could include:

-Proxy configuration: If you’re using a proxy server to make requests, ensure that it’s configured correctly.
+If you’re using a proxy server to make requests, ensure that it’s configured correctly.
 Postman will use the system proxy by default – custom proxy info can also be added if it’s needed for specific requests or domains.
-You can see more information about the proxy server using the Postman console.
+You can see more information about the proxy server using the Postman Console.

 If you’re using HTTPS connections, you can turn off SSL verification under Postman settings.
 If that doesn’t resolve the issue, your server may be using a client-side SSL connection which you can configure under Postman Settings.
 Check the Postman Console to ensure that the correct SSL certificate is being sent to the server.

 The purpose of a client certificate is to allow users to assert their identity to a server thus serving as a layer of security.
 Since passwords can easily be compromised, client certificates authenticate users based on the system they use.
 As such, the server might require client certificates.
 If users attempt to access a server without permissions, they would be denied access.
 You can resolve this by adding a client certificate under Postman Settings.

 Incorrect Request URLs

 You can send requests in Postman to connect to APIs you are working with.
 Using variables allows you to store and reuse values in your requests and scripts, increasing your ability to work efficiently and minimize the likelihood of error.
 Environment variables are frequently used across multiple server environments such as development, staging, and production.
 In contrast to global variables which are commonly used to capture brief states.
 However, If your request includes variables or path parameters then make sure that they’re defined in your environment or globals.
 Unresolved request variables can result in invalid server addresses.